The Black Box of .NET Headline Animator

 Showing posts with label sos.
 Show all posts

-Debugging and diagnosing a memory leak or an OutOfMemoryException can be a daunting and challenging task.
+If you are reading this you may be in the unfortunate position of looking for an elusive and possibly intermittent problem in your production application.
+Debugging and diagnosing a memory leak or an OutOfMemoryException can be a daunting, intimidating and challenging task.
 Fortunately, there are a number of tools to help; some of these are "paid license" apps, but there are even more tools that are free.
-There is a little bit of irony here; IMHO, the better tools are the free ones...
+I'll discuss some .NET Debugging Tools available.
+I've used all of the following tools with the exception of SciTech .NET Memory Profiler.
+Each has its advantages and disadvantages.
+Personally, I prefer the free tools for several reasons:

 Free Tools